SquadFM/Squad-Field-Manual/README.md

 - I tried to list as many sources as possible.
 - I'd like to encurage you to read the Squad Wiki for more detailed information on various topics.
 - Since Squad's predecessor Project Reality is a Battlefield 2 mod, you can also find information in Battlefield related forums.
-- Also, I learned a lot from watching various YouTube videos.
-- I will also share guides from other Squad players in this GitHub repo.
+- Watch YouTube videos.
+It's great to see experienced Squad players in action.

 ## Websites